thad75/OptionAI/README.md

 # 2a ENSEA : Option IA

 Welcome to the AI Labs repository.
+This repository contains all labs and projects related to artificial intelligence that ENSEA students can use to learn and apply various AI techniques and concepts.

 # TP1 : Introduction to AI